 Let me know if you give it a try

-I’d love to hear whether you’ve tried this recipe and enjoyed it.
+I’d love to hear whether you’ve tried and enjoyed this recipe.